 History of the Hebrew Biblical and Jewish Studies department

-Arabic Language and Cultures and Hebrew, Biblical and Jewish Studies within the then School of European, Asian and Middle Eastern Languages and Studies.
+Arabic Language and Cultures and Hebrew, Biblical and Jewish Studies within the then School of Languages and Cultures.
 After being housed in the main quadrangle for a quarter of a century, the department moved into Brennan MacCallum in June 2004.
-It is now part of the School of Languages and Cultures, which has its office on the fifth floor of the building.
+In 2011, the Florence Melton School of Adult Jewish Learning offering Jewish thought and culture courses began operating through the department and CCE.